nrwl/nx/docs/react/guides/configuration.md

 - Changing the `dependencies` property in `package.json` will affect every project.
 - Changing the `devDependencies` property in `package.json` will only affect `mylib`.
 - Changing `globalFile` will only affect `myapp`.
+- Changing any CSS file inside the `styles` directory will only affect `myapp`.

 You can also add dependencies between projects.
 For instance, the example below defines a dependency from `myapp-e2e` to `myapp`, such that every time `myapp` is affected, `myapp-e2e` is affected as well.